astrotars/stream-chat-api/README.md

 ## Technology Used

-The following technologies were used to build this application:
+The following technologies were used to build this API:

 -   [Node.js](https://nodejs.org)
 -   [Express](https://expressjs.com/)